gofynd/fdk-cli/README.md

 ```
 ___
 ### Authentication Commands
 After setting the environment the user has to login to the cli.
-They can use their email ID or phone number to login.
 <div id="login"></div>

 #### **login**
-This command allows user to login via partner panel
+This command allows user to login via partner panel.
 #### **Syntax**
 ```sh
 fdk login